Share This Craft

 - Sew the bottom layer to the top/middle layer.

 - After you tie off the ends of the thread, hide the thread between the layers of felt/yarn.
-(For further explanation, click here to my tips in this tutorial.)
+(For further explanation, read this article.)

 - Now your cookie ornament is done!